augustinecyr/day12workshop/README.md

 2. Creating a service class - CartService.java (contains a list of sample data input)
 3. Creating a controller for the Cart - CartController.java
 4. Creating a view - cart.html

+#### PathVariable & StringQuery
+1. Utilising the @PathVariable
+2. Differences between StringQuery and PathVariable